Booker Griffin: NIEU

-Black Economic Union, formerly the Negro Industrial and Economic Union was an organisation fronted by Jim Brown, former American footballer, and backed by many high profile athletes including John Wooten and Kareem Abdul-Jabbar to name but a few.
+Black Economic Union, formerly the Negro Industrial and Economic Union was an organization fronted by Jim Brown, former American footballer, and backed by many high-profile athletes including John Wooten and Kareem Abdul-Jabbar.
 The NIEU was founded in Ohio but spread across the country.
-Their purpose was to provide financial support to sustain Black businesses in an effort “to promote, encourage, motivate and develop” African American success in the economic, social, and political fabric of American life.
+Their purpose was to provide financial support to sustain Black businesses in an effort "to promote, encourage, motivate and develop" African American success in the economic, social, and political fabric of American life.